 Hitch, J., Firth, I., Hampson, G., Jofre-Bonet, M., Garau, M., Garrison, L. and Cookson, G.

-The US spends more on healthcare than any other country in the world.
+The US spends significantly more on healthcare per person than other wealthy countries.
 H.R.
 3 is a recent policy proposal aimed at reducing national spending on prescription drugs, one component of overall healthcare spending.
 Drug manufacturers would be required to negotiate prices with the US government, and prices would be capped at a level based on the prices of the drug in a set of foreign countries.
 Evaluation of a policy with such large potential impact on pharmaceutical revenues must consider potential negative effects on incentives to innovate.

 Rodes Sanchez, M., Rachev, B., Spencer, J., Sharma, I., Tantri, A., Towse, A., Mitrovich, R. and Steuten, L.